What’s the best place to bury the dead body? – On the second page of Google.

 While Yale is the better and more reputed university, its website doesn’t say so.
 Thus, websites like this need spring cleaning.
 Remove unused elements, and everything needs to be in sync.
 The fonts should match the background, and the details should be precise.
 The readability of the website needs to be better too.

-Here are a few tips for decluttering the website:
+Here are a few tips for decluttering the website and optimizing its performance:

 - Maintain a sense of uniformity throughout the website